WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-31-automatically-issue-ssl-certificates-and-use-ssl-termination-in-kubernetes.md

 A cert-manager creates SSL certificates automatically in your Kubernetes cluster and helps you to reduce the time to fully configure your application.
 This is especially useful when you use multiple test environments.

-[In my next post](/split-up-the-ci-cd-pipeline-into-two-pipelines), I will show you how to separate the CI/CD pipeline into two pipelines which will enable you to make changes faster and with less errors.
+[In my next post](/split-up-the-ci-cd-pipeline-into-two-pipelines), I will show you how to separate the CI/CD pipeline into two pipelines which will enable you to make changes faster and with fewer errors.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.